Thijs L van der Plas, D.Phil.

 Wageningen, the Netherlands

 Hello!
 I’m Thijs, an AI researcher passionate about developing machine learning methods to tackle major challenges in ecological and biological sciences.
-My academic journey started with a background in physics at Radboud University, the Netherlands (MSc, 2019, BSc 2016), followed by a DPhil in computational neuroscience at the University of Oxford (2023).
+My academic journey started with a background in Physics at the Radboud University, the Netherlands (MSc, 2019, BSc 2016), followed by a DPhil in Computational Neuroscience at the University of Oxford (2023).
 My neuroscience research largely focused on developing statistical and machine learning techniques to understand how high-dimensional brain activity is organised and can learn to represent sensory stimuli, and using this to investigate cognitive functions such as perception.

-I slowly transitioned to ecology during the final year of my PhD, working with the Peak District to develop a high-resolution land cover map of this National Park.
+During the final year of my PhD I worked with the Peak District to develop a computer vision pipeline for mapping this National Park at 12.5 cm resolution, and I have worked in AI for environmental and ecological sciences since.
 I then joined the Alan Turing Institute as a Research Associate, where, in collaboration with the UK Centre for Ecology & Hydrology, I developed methods that integrate remote sensing imagery with citizen-science wildlife observations to predict biodiversity in the UK.